brushing-git/Generative-Crime/README.md

 ## Results

 Results showed that for data set 2, models with 7 clusters and 10 clusters performed best.
-I performed 2D contour plots to illustrate where the clusters lie for data set 2:
+I performed 2D contour plots to illustrate where the distributions lie for data set 2:

 ![Dataset2contourbest](Images/dataset2contourbest.png)